AJChapman/acthpa-website/site/info/zulip.md

 ### Who can sign up?

-For now we're leaving registration open to anyone, not just members of our club.
+For now we're asking that you only sign up if you are a member of the ACTHPA.
-We want to make it easy for visiting pilots to get in touch, not to mention nearby NSW pilots, former pilots, partners of pilots (for [\# Retrieves]!), etc.
+In the future we may broaden this to allow anyone connected to our community to sign up, but for this trial we're keeping it small.

 ### Doesn't this force me to check two locations instead of one?